WELCOME TO THE RED CURTAIN PROJECT!

 (Why "Red Curtain"?
 Click here)

-This performance is based on Read and Colour River Stories, The Story of Ganga by Priya Krishnan, illustrated by Uma Krishnaswamy, and published by Tulika.
-It has been adapted with original music and illustration for The Red Curtain Project.
+This performance is based on the book, Lights for Gita by Rachna Gilmore, illustrated by Alice Priestly and published by Second Story Press.
+It has been adapted with original music and illustration for the Red Curtain Project.

 THE RED CURTAIN CHALLENGE:

-Here are some lovely drawings from young (and older!) creatives from around the world who took the "Red Curtain Challenge"—to send us a drawing or a painting inspired by one of the stories.
-A selection of our favourites is below—use the arrows to click / swipe left and right on the slideshow.
-Or you can see all the fantastic artwork on this page.
+Here are some lovely drawings from young creatives from around the world who took the "Red Curtain Challenge"—to send us a drawing or a painting inspired by one of the stories.

 Would you like to be one of our fabulous creatives?
 Inspire us with your work and send it to email@example.com.